 Only the developer who uploaded the app can download it.
 If anyone other than that developer attempts to download the app, they'll receive an error message.

 App Engine maintains a log of messages that your application emits.
 App Engine also records each request in the log.
 Each request is assigned a request ID, a globally unique identifier based on the request's start time.
 Each log level has a fixed buffer size that controls the amount of log information you can access.
 Normally, you use logging features more at lower log levels; thus, the time window is smaller for log events at these levels.
-You can browse your app's logs of the last 90 days from the Logs section of the Admin Console.
+In the Developers Console, you can browse your app's logs of the last 90 days.

 If you wish to perform more detailed analysis of your application's logs, you can download the log data to a file on your computer.